Comparison

 We'll tell you honestly when the other one is the better choice for you.

 Of every tool we compare ourselves to, Permanent is the one closest to our heart.
-It is a mission-driven nonprofit; you genuinely own your data; the one-time-fee-into-an-endowment model is a serious, honest answer to the question every memory service should answer — what happens when the company is gone?
-We admire it without reservation, and if pure, durable, you-own-it preservation is what you want, it is excellent and you should use it.
+It's a mission-driven nonprofit; you genuinely own your data; and the one-time-fee-into-an-endowment model is a serious answer to the question every memory service should have to answer, which is what happens when the company is gone.
+We admire it without reservation, and if pure, durable, you-own-it preservation is what you want, it's excellent and you should use it.
 Where we differ is texture and shape.
-Permanent is an archive you deposit into: upload your photos, documents, audio, and they are kept safely, shareable with family folders.
-Confinity is an ongoing, warm family experience you live inside — voice-first entries written in your own words, connections that form on their own between the people and places you name, a remembrance layer that is gentle with grief, and an annual cloth-bound Yearbook posted to your door.
-Both believe your memories should outlive any service; Permanent does it through an endowment and your ownership, Confinity through export, legacy transfer, and a Trust CIC.
-We part ways on warmth and on living, multi-person family life — not on values.
+Permanent is an archive you deposit into.
+Upload your photos, documents and audio, and they're kept safely, shareable with family folders.
+Confinity is an ongoing, warm family experience you live inside: voice-first entries written in your own words, connections that form on their own between the people and places you name, a remembrance layer that's gentle with grief, and an annual cloth-bound Yearbook posted to your door.
+Both of us believe your memories should outlive any service.
+Permanent does it through an endowment and your ownership; we do it through export, legacy transfer, and a Trust CIC.
+We part ways on warmth and on living, multi-person family life.
+Our values are the same.

 Who should pick